 China has been increasing restrictions on its plastic waste imports since 2007.
-In 2010, it implemented its "Green Fence" program which was a temporary restriction for plastic imports with significantly less contamination.
+In 2010, it implemented its “Green Fence” program – a temporary restriction for plastic imports with significantly less contamination.

-In 2017 it implemented a much stricter, permanent ban on non-industrial plastic imports.70 In the chart below we see the estimated impact on the cumulative displacement of global plastic waste to 2030 as a result of the Chinese import ban.71 This is shown for three scenarios: assuming the maintained 100 percent import ban, in addition to the impact if this was reduced to 75 or 50 percent.
+In 2017 it implemented a much stricter, permanent ban on non-industrial plastic imports.68 In the chart we see the estimated impact on the cumulative displacement of global plastic waste to 2030 as a result of the Chinese import ban.69 This is shown for three scenarios: assuming the maintained 100 percent import ban, in addition to the impact if this was reduced to 75 or 50 percent.

 By 2030, it’s estimated that around 110 million tonnes of plastic will be displaced as a result of the ban.
 This plastic waste will have to be handled domestically or exported to another country.
 Brooks et al. (2018) suggest this ban has several implications:

 - exporting countries can use this as an opportunity to improve domestic recycled infrastructure and generate internal markets;

 - if recycling infrastructure is lacking, this provides further incentive for countries to reduce primary plastic production (and create more circular material models) to reduce the quantity of waste which needs to be handled;

 - it fundamentally changes the nature of global plastic trade, representing an opportunity to share and promote best practices of waste management, and harmonize technical standards on waste protocols;

 - some other countries may attempt to become a key plastic importer in place of China; one challenge is that many countries do not yet have sufficient waste management infrastructure to handle recycled waste imports;